EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Dynamic.rst

    :align: center
    :name: mainGUI

-   The main GUI of DeepLASI on the tab *Traces*
+   The main GUI of DeepLASI on the *Traces* tab showing the loaded data traces

+On the opened pannel as shown on :numref:`DeepLearning_tab` you can see the *Magic Button* in bright pink color.
+Now you can just click on it to enjoy the resulting graphs one after another.

 .. figure:: ./../../figures/examples/2_DeepLearningTab.png
    :width: 550
    :alt: DeepLearning_tab
    :align: center
    :name: DeepLearning_tab

+   The *Magic button* under the *Deep Learning* tab

+After clicking on *Magic Button* a window like the one on

 .. figure:: ./../../figures/examples/3_TraceCategorization_ModelSelection.png
    :width: 300